 KNOW, O FRIEND, that those who fear the punishment and cannot fulfil to ‘amal, desire the non-existence of punishment and an argument against it.
 When they see signs that seem to confirm such an argument, they begin to be recruited by shaytans into their legions.
 [If you are in such a state,] give a sincere and attentive ear to the promise of Taâ’lâ:

 4 قُلْ يَا عِبَادِىَ الَّذِينَ اَسْرَفُوا عَلَى اَنْفُسِهِمْ لاَ تَقْنَطُوا مِنْ رَحْمَةِ اللّٰهِ اِنَّ اللّهَ يَغْفِرُ الذُّنُوبَ جَمِيعًا اِنَّهُ هُوَ الْغَفُورُ الرَّحِيمُ

 Al-Mathnawi al-Nuri (85-86)

-2 (Nor do I absolve my nafs [of blame]; the nafs is certainly prone to evil unless my Rabb bestows His rahmah)
+3 (Nor do I absolve my nafs; the nafs is certainly evil-commanding, except the one to whom my Rabb has shown rahmah.)